axioned/handbook/src/content/docs/Playbook/core-values.md

 ### Open Collaboration 🤜🤛

 We are all work-in-progress, so is everything we do.
-Be comfortable with "working in the open" - whether it is sharing your views or inviting feedback from others.
+Be comfortable with "working in the open" - whether it is sharing your views candidly or inviting feedback from others.

 ## Appendix